The Basics Special Topics Healthy Foods Specific Vitamins Specific Minerals Etc. More Topics

 The smell of memories

-Last week, we were out for a walk on one of those beautiful spring evenings that we relish here in the Northwoods after a long winter.
-Wafting on the breeze, we detected the fragrance of a charcoal fire and something cooking, bringing with it reminders of happy summer days and festive occasions.
+Last week, we were out for a walk on one of those beautiful evenings that we relish here in the North where winters are long.
+Wafting on the breeze, was the fragrance of a charcoal fire and something cooking, bringing with it reminders of happy summer days and festive occasions.

 I know that things have changed, and nowadays, many people have a gas grill in their backyard, and grilling is more commonplace, but for us, growing up in the sixties, cooking out was a very special event, whether it was roasting “wienies” and marshmallows over a campfire on a family vacation, or hamburgers and steaks on the grill at a backyard family reunion.